 “Chances are, you will have to book transportation in advance of even sending the invites because many good companies book out, but letting guests know that they have to make a decision in advance helps solidify their plans and reminds them that it’s not being provided for free—you actually have to pay for it,” Rothweiler says.
 Anything else you need a count for should also be included, such as a breakfast, welcome drinks, or any other activities.

-How to List Names on the RSVP Envelope
+How to List Names on the Envelope So You Don’t Sound Like a Clueless, Sexist Jerk

 You also want to include an envelope along with the RSVP card so that your guests can mail it free of charge and with the address already included.
 You should write the guests’ names formally, for example Mr. John Smith—or, if the person is married and you are addressing it to a couple, “Mr. John Smith and Ms. Susan Smith.”
 Avoid “Mr. and Mrs. Smith” since that reduces the woman to being a mere “Mrs.” to the man–without even a name.